NSX-T Single-Tier North-South Packet Walk

 Egress to Physical Network

-Here is how a packet traverse when VM 1 which is on App-LS logical segment tries to communicate with VM 2 which is out there on physical network.
+Here is how a packet traverses when VM 1, connected to the App-LS logical segment, tries to communicate with VM 2, which is on the physical network.

-Step 2: DR component checks its forwarding table to see if it has a route to 10.196.88.2 subnet.
-Since the route to 10.196.88.x subnet doesn’t exist in forwarding table, DR have to send the packet to its default gw 169.254.0.2, which is the SR component on edge node.
+Step 2: The DR component checks its forwarding table to see if it has a route to the 10.196.88.2 subnet.
+Since the route to the 10.196.88.x subnet doesn’t exist in the forwarding table, the DR has to send the packet to its default gateway 169.254.0.2, which is the SR component on the edge node.

-Step 3: Before sending the packet to edge node, DR component on hypervisor encapsulate the packet with a Geneve header.
+Step 3: Before sending the packet to the edge node, the DR component on the ESXi host encapsulates the packet with a Geneve header.

-Step 5: On receiving the packet, edge node decapsulates the packet and sends it to its SR component.
-SR component checks its routing table and finds out it has a route to 10.196.88.x network (learnt via bgp) over uplink segment.
+Step 5: Upon receiving the packet, the edge node decapsulates the packet and sends it to its SR component.
+The SR component checks its routing table and finds a route to the 10.196.88.x network (learned via BGP) over the uplink segment.

 T0-SR-Routing Table